chseeling/rpi_cluster/README.md

 Hadoop, Spark, MPI

 Documentation of
 * Construction of a 5-node Raspberry PI 3B+ cluster.
 * Installation of Hadoop File System, Spark, Thrift Server, MPI

+**Important Note: Instructions are just what worked from me, they are not optimised, nor can I guarantee that they will work for you.
+Do must do your own research and apply what suits your setuup and requirements.**

 ![Assembled cluster](https://github.com/chseeling/rpi_cluster/blob/master/images/20190106_rpi_cluster.jpg)